schroedjan/poshenv/README.md

 # Create a new .envrc.
 This file is bash code that is going to be loaded by
 # direnv.
 $ Write-Output "`$env:FOO=`"foo`"" > .envrc
-INFO: Found envfile '.envrc' that is not allowed.
-Run "poshenv allow" to allow file.
+PoshEnv>> Found envfile '.envrc' that is not allowed.
+Run 'poshenv allow' to allow file.

 # The security mechanism didn't allow to load the .envrc.
 Since we trust it,
 # let's allow its execution.
 $ poshenv allow
-INFO: Allowing file .envrc.
+PoshEnv>> Allowing file .envrc.
-INFO: Loading .envrc.
+PoshEnv>> Loading .envrc.

 # Show that the FOO environment variable is loaded.
 $ Write-Host "FOO: $env:FOO"